 - It is essential to sound out the family's wishes.
-The family might well welcome involvement of members of the school community but, equally, might wish to keep it private.
-Numbers may be limited due to Covid 19. - Identify which staff and pupils might want to attend, and the practicalities of issues such as staff cover and transport.
+The family might well welcome involvement of members of the school community but, equally, might wish to keep it private. - Identify which staff and pupils might want to attend, and the practicalities of issues such as staff cover and transport.
 For some schools, it is appropriate to close; for others, it is not.
 Clear guidance on this will be helpful. - Will flowers be sent and/or a collection made?
 Involve staff and pupils in the decision.